-The dermatophytes can be transmitted via zoonotic vectors (Trichophyton spp), anthropods (Microsporum spp.), or geophillic (through the ground).
-All three means of transmission rely on close contact to transit the fungi.
+Dermatophytes can be transmitted via zoonotic vectors (Trichophyton spp), arthropods (Microsporum spp.), or geophilically (through the ground).
+All 3 means of transmission rely on close contact to transmit the fungi.

 Symptoms of superficial dermatomycosis include dry itchy patches of skin where the fungus is present.
 They are called tinea or ringworm.
-The name of the infection is related to the body site where the dermatophyte is located: tinea capitis in the head, tinea inguinalis in the inguinal region, and tinea corporis is in the stem body.
-In 80% of the cases, it is about a T. rubrum infection, in 15% about a T. interdigitale infection.
-Rarer pathogens are M. canis and T. mentagrophytes.
-An allergic tissue reaction is apparent among mycoides in dermatophytes infections.
+The name of the infection is related to the body site where the dermatophyte is located; tinea capitis on the head, tinea inguinalis in the inguinal region, and tinea corporis in the arms and legs, especially the glabrous skin.
+In 80% of cases, it is a T. rubrum infection, and in 15%, a T. interdigitale infection.
+Rarer pathogens include M. canis and T. mentagrophytes.
+Allergic tissue reaction is apparent among mycoides in dermatophyte infections.

 Tinea pedis, colloquially called foot fungus, is the most common dermatomycosis in industrialized nations.
-During the course of their lives, up to 75% of the population develop symptoms of itchiness in the spaces between toes.
+Up to 75% of the population develop symptoms of itchiness in the spaces between toes.
 Simultaneously, a toenail infection, called onychomycosis, can also often found.

-Favus (latin for honeycomb) is a dermatomycosis caused by trichophyton schoenleinii.
+Favus (Latin for honeycomb) is a dermatomycosis caused by Trichophyton schoenleinii.
 Patients have the dermatophyte in their hair.
-A clinical characteristic is hair infection with yellow-brownish desquamation.
-These scales, also called scutula, are pathognomonic for this disease and consist of the mycellium including hair follicles.
-Healing takes place through a scarring alopecia.
+The condition is characterized by hair infection with yellow-brownish desquamation.
+These scales, also called scutula, are pathognomonic for this disease and consist of the mycelium including hair follicles.
+Healing occurs with scarring alopecia.

-Microsporum audouinii and trichophyton tonsurans are the typical pathogens of a head mycosis, particularly in kids.
-These fungi are highly contagious and mainly infect hair.
-These are fully covered with spores and break off at a height of about 7 mm.
-Mucosa is not infected.
+Microsporum audouinii and Trichophyton tonsurans are the typical pathogens of head mycosis, particularly in children.
+These fungi are highly contagious and mainly infect the hair.
+The fungi are fully covered with spores and break off at a height of about 7 mm.
+The mucosa is not infected.

 Therapy for dermatomycosis

-For local therapy, topical imidazole antimycotics in the form of lotions or nail polish.
-Patients are also enouraged to keep the affected area dry.
-Treatment lasts about 4–6 weeks.
-In some cases, a systemic therapy with azolen or griseofulvin can be used as a supplement.
-The systemic has a longer duration than topical therapy because it takes time for antifungals to reach the keratinic layer of the skin.
+Local therapy is via topical imidazole antimycotics in the form of lotions or nail polish.
+Patients are also encouraged to keep the affected area dry.
+The treatment lasts for 4–6 weeks.
+In some cases, systemic therapy with azoles or griseofulvin can be used as a supplement.
+Systemic therapy has a longer duration than topical therapy because it takes time for antifungals to reach the keratin layer of the skin.

-Nail and skin care is very important, especially in people with underlying immunosuppressive diseases like diabetes mellitus.
-Care should be taken for these patients to avoid warm, damp room, like saunas and check their skin for evidence of infection.
+Nail and skincare are very important, especially in people with underlying immunosuppressive diseases like diabetes mellitus.
+Care should be taken by these patients to avoid warm, damp rooms, like saunas.
+They should also check their skin for evidence of infection.

 Yeasts multiply through budding.
-This means that a bud grows from the mother cell through evagination, with an ingrown copy of the cell’s nucleus.
-The so formed daughter cell eventually becomes independent.
+This means that a bud grows from the mother cell through evagination, with an ingrown copy of the nucleus of the cell.
+The formed daughter cell eventually becomes independent.

-Candida spp. is a dimorphous fungus that can form a pseudomycelia.
-They are part of the saprophytic human local flora.
-Thus candida strains are detectable in test materials from the oropharynx (30%) and the feces (65%).
+Candida is a dimorphous fungus that can form pseudomycelia.
+It is part of the saprophytic human local flora.
+Thus, candida strains are detectable in the oropharynx (30%) and feces (65%).
 Candida species are possible pathogens, in certain conditions.

-- Reduction of physiological bacterial flora on skin and mucosa due to antibiotics
+- Reduction of the physiological bacterial flora on the skin and mucosa due to antibiotics

-Where it’s damp, warm and dark, like in the spaces between toes or adiposities in skinfolds, inflammatory, flush lesions arise and can macerate and tear, forming rhagades.
+Damp, warm, and dark areas of the skin like in the spaces between the toes or adiposities in skinfolds allow the formation of inflammatory, flush lesions that can macerate and tear, forming rhagades.
 They are called intertrigo.
 Candida infections can form in these areas.

-A vulovaginal Candidosis can arise in women, especially if they’re taking hormonal contraceptives or during pregnancy.
-Typical symptoms are itching and burning, along with whitish fluor vaginalis.
-In men, it’s called balanitis.
-In babies, haematologic patients and after antibiosis a whitish layer can be formed on the oral mucosa.
-Typical presentation of oral thrush is a white fluffy layer that can be wiped away.
+Vulvovaginal candidosis can arise in women, especially if they are taking hormonal contraceptives or are pregnant.
+Typical symptoms include itching and burning, along with whitish fluor vaginalis.
+In men, it is called balanitis.
+In babies, in patients with hematologic disorders, and in those who have received antibiotics, a whitish layer can be formed on the oral mucosa.
+The typical presentation of oral thrush is a white fluffy layer that can be wiped away.

 Invasive or systemic candida mycoses can lead to direct or hematogenous sepsis.
-Typical consequences are microabscesses in liver, kidneys and lungs.
-However, uveitis, meningitis, arthritis and pericarditis are also a possibility.
+Typical consequences include microabscesses in the liver, kidneys, and lungs.
+However, uveitis, meningitis, arthritis, and pericarditis are also a possibility.

 Evidence of candida

-Evidence of the candida genus can mostly already be found microscopically in the native preparation or after gram staining.
-A good representation can also succeed after Grocott-Gomori impregnation with silver salts or after treatment with optic brighteners like calcofluor.
-Typically, cream coloured, porcelain-like colonies develop in culture.
+Evidence of the candida genus can readily be found microscopically in a native preparation or after gram staining.
+Grocott-Gomori impregnation with silver salts or treatment with optic brighteners like calcofluor is effective for identifying candida.
+Typically, cream-colored, porcelain-like colonies develop in culture.

-N.B: Evidence of candida in skin swabs, sputum, urine and solid faces is not proof of an infection, but only the expression of a colonization.
-What matters is quantity.
-If detection via breeding and microscopy is not successful, fungus antigen evidence can be useful; the sensitivity of these antigen tests and of anticorp tests lies at only 20–80% and its specificity is unknown.
+NB: Evidence of candida in skin swabs, sputum, urine, and solid faces is not proof of an infection; only the expression of colonization is crucial in determining infection.
+If detection via culture and microscopy is not successful, antigenic evidence of fungus can be useful.
+The sensitivity of antigen and antibody tests is 20–80% and its specificity is unknown.

-Treatment of candidiasis is conducted through topical application fluconazole or topical imidazole.
+Treatment of candidiasis is via the topical application of fluconazole or imidazole.
 Oropharyngeal and vulvovaginal infections are both treated with local and systemic antimycotics.
-In systemic mycoses, the infectious cause, must first be removed, then therapy begins with high-impact triazole and echinocandin.
+In systemic mycoses, the infectious cause must first be removed, then therapy begins with high-impact triazole and echinocandin.

 Cryptococcus neoformans is a yeast-like fungus with a polysaccharide capsule.
-The capsule protects it from phagocytose through granulocytes and macrophages.
-The fungus occurs in the ground, and can be found especially in pigeon feces.
+The capsule protects it from phagocytosis by granulocytes and macrophages.
+The fungus occurs in the ground and is particularly found in pigeon feces.
 It is transmitted via respiratory droplets.
-Typically, the fungus will go unnoticed in the immunecompetent host.
-However, in immunocompromised, patients, such as AIDS patients, the fungus can undergo hematological spread to the brain.
-10% of all AIDS patients will develop Cryptococcus.
+Typically, the fungus will go unnoticed in the immunocompetent host.
+However, in immunocompromised patients, such as AIDS patients, the fungus can spread hematogenously to the brain; 10% of all AIDS patients will develop cryptococcosis.

 Patients with cryptococcal meningitis will have symptoms of nausea, headache, confusion, and cranial nerve deficits.
-Diagnosis occurs via a lumbar puncture, where the CSF will be stained with India Ink.
-The polysaccharide capsule will pick up the dye and a diagnosis can be made.
+Diagnosis occurs via a lumbar puncture, where the CSF is stained with India ink.
+The polysaccharide capsule will be stained with the dye and a diagnosis can be made.